 The deal is you get admittance into all of the attractions on the pass one time throughout the summer.
 You don’t have to cram everything into one day or one weekend.
 You have the entire summer to use it.

 Visit one attraction per weekend if you are local.
 For those who live down in DC or up in Philadelphia, plan a few day trips or weekend getaways to use up your pass over two or three trips.
 It’s so easy to do.
 In one weekend we managed to get to five attractions.
 Not too shabby, and we didn’t feel rushed at all.

 LOOKING FOR A HOTEL IN WILMINGTON DE?
-CHECK OUT THE FOLLOWING!
+Check out A Few of our Favs!